 Calumet Chuck ST is loaded with George Wilkes AT, Guy Axworthy ST and Peter the Great ST.

 Conclusions for Part I:

 A large dose of toughness and resiliency arrive first with the genetics of Adios ST and his sire Hal Dale ST, Peter the Great ST and lines of his sons Peter Volo ST and Peter Scott ST, and also via the solid influence of Axworthy ST and especially his son Guy Axworthy ST. Also notable is that even with the pacing genetics only being added to the breed in 1891, it is apparent something aiding soundness and resiliency arrived from the concentrated elements of our native Running Horse.
+As we saw in the introduction to the study, science has noted a significant soundness and athletic advantage reside in the pacing lines.
 It is easy to forget our pre-Standardbred trotter also arose from our native racehorse.
 Perhaps, a genetic dynamic occurred when the concentrated Running Horse elements were reintroduced to the trotters when the pacers entered the book in 1891, energizing the original sound and athletic traits all over again.

 Making a potency in your foals from these lines will increase you chances of tough, sound, talented athletes.
 More insight will come from the examination in Part II of the near relative Thoroughbred and in Part III the Quarter Horse.

 Force Peter Force's Historical Tracts, vol III p5 "Declaration of the State of the Colonie" 1620